dirkroorda/laf-fabric/docs/texts/background.rst

 `gender notebook <http://nbviewer.ipython.org/github/ETCBC/laf-fabric/blob/master/examples/gender.ipynb>`_
 notebook by which you can draw a graph of the percentage of masculine and feminine words in each chapter of the Hebrew Bible.
-More involved notebooks can be found at the `ETCBC-Data repository <https://github.com/ETCBC/laf-fabric-nbs>`_ and `the study repo <https://github.com/ETCBC/study>`_.
+More involved notebooks can be found at the `laf-fabric-nbs repository <https://github.com/ETCBC/laf-fabric-nbs>`_ and `the study repo <https://github.com/ETCBC/study>`_.

 Rationale